 Employee compensation and benefits expenses include salaries, wages, bonuses, share-based compensation and other benefits for all employees.
 Our employee compensation and benefits expenses also include salaries, wages, bonuses and other benefits we pay to employees who are in our research and development department, which represent substantially all of our research and development expenses.
-Research and development expenses primarily consist of salaries and benefits for research and development personnel associated with our research and development activities, which incurred in the development of our proprietary trading platform, back-end technology and customer relationship management system.

-Occupancy, depreciation and amortization
+Depreciation and amortization